What is Agile Methodology

 Increased Adaptability

-a) Agile teams can quickly pivot based on project developments or market changes
+a) Agile teams can quickly pivot based on Project Developments or market changes

 b) The methodology encourages a growth mindset, where adaptability is key